If there's one thing I hate about Thailand, it's jet lag.

 To combat dehydration on the flight, make sure you drink water with every alcoholic beverage.
 Avoid salty foods too, as these dehydrate you and may encourage you to drink more alcohol.

-Somewhat surprisingly, medical advice for treating sleepiness induced by jet lag is to drink coffee.
+Somewhat surprisingly, medical advice for treating sleepiness induced by jet lag is to use caffeine.
+But not simply coffee.
+You need slow release caffeine, which comes in the form of capsules.
 Studies show that caffeine improves concept formation, reasoning, memory, orientation, attention and perception.

 Results indicate that administration of slow-release caffeine, as well as of melatonin, allows a faster resynchronization of hormone rhythms during the 4 days following an eastbound flight incurring the loss of 7 h.
 (Study 1)